How Far-Right Politics Impacts Sustainability Education

 - Motivation to learn, including enthusiasm for and interest in school

-While environmental education (EE) inside and outside of schools has been filling this important gap created by a nature deficit, today’s politics have elevated the importance of EE work to mission-critical.
+While environmental education inside and outside of schools has been filling this important gap created by a nature deficit, today’s politics have elevated the importance of environmental education work to mission-critical.

-Trump’s presidency has unleashed an unprecedented assault on the nation’s environmental protection and resource stewardship laws.
-In the eighteen months since taking office, Trump’s EPA has initiated the roll-back of more than 75 environmental rules and regulations, and the US has pulled out of the Paris Climate Accords—the only nation in the world not participating.
-The civic engagement that is motivated by EE on behalf of the environment will be critical to rebuilding a better environmental protection framework post-Trump.
+Trump’s presidency unleashed an unprecedented assault on the nation’s environmental protection and resource stewardship laws.
+In the years since taking office, Trump’s EPA initiated the roll-back of more than 75 environmental rules and regulations.
+The civic engagement that is motivated by environmental education on behalf of the environment will be critical to rebuilding a better environmental protection framework post-Trump.

 This rebuilding will not be easy.
 Affected industries will fight re-regulation tooth and nail.
-Like the original laws that were passed in the 1970s and 1980’s, a 21st-century policy framework for protecting the environment will have to rely on the environmental commitment of a new generation.
+Like the original laws that were passed in the 1970s and 1980s, a 21st-century policy framework for protecting the environment will have to rely on the environmental activism of a new generation.

 Trump’s election was enabled by the rise of the fake news industry.
-This in turn was made possible by social media outlets that bypassed traditional media and the set of professional ethics that had guided reporting for a century.
+This, in turn, was made possible by social media outlets that bypassed traditional media and the set of professional ethics which had guided reporting for a century.
 Today’s rising generation requires core eco-literacy—a basic understanding of how living beings are interrelated—to be able to sort truth from fiction.
-They need this in order to stand up for a sensible framework to protect the earth for people alive today, for future generations, and for all the other creatures on the planet.
+They need this in order to stand up for a sensible sustainable development framework to protect the earth for people alive today, for future generations, and for all the other creatures on the planet.

-The research has demonstrated that EE delivers not only an understanding of how the world around us really works but a whole suite of sought-after learning outcomes.
-In the coming decades, we will have to rely heavily as well on the love of nature that EE can instill to renew our national commitment to environmental protection and ensure for all of us a sustainable future.
+The research has demonstrated that sustainability education delivers not only an understanding of how the world around us really works but a whole suite of sought-after learning outcomes.
+In the coming decades, we will have to rely heavily as well on the love of nature that environmental education can instill to renew our national commitment to environmental protection and ensure for all of us a sustainable future.